networknt/light-doc/content/en/style/light-hybrid-4j/json-rpc.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

 You can use JSON to define the schema for each service and the server will use it to validate the request body.

-There are two different part in the request body, meta data and data.
+There are two different parts in the request body: metadata and data.
 The schema only applies to the data portion.

 Here is an example of schema.